-The breast cancer cell line 4T1 was chosen as a relevant breast cancer model to evaluate TAM targeting, because high TAM concentrations in tumors are associated with poor prognosis in this type of cancer (2).
-Acute radioactivity distribution in tissues in tumor-bearing mice provided blood-clearance profiles similar to the ones observed in blood half-life experiments.
-By 48 h after injection, less than 1 %ID/g remained in circulation (0.98 \pm 0.25 vs. 0.49 ± 0.06 %ID/g for 89 Zr-AI-HDL and 89 Zr-PL-HDL, respectively).
+The breast cancer cell line 4T1 was chosen as a relevant breast cancer model to evaluate TAM targeting, since high TAM concentrations in tumors are associated with poor prognosis in this type of cancer (2).
+Acute radioactivity distribution in tissues in tumor-bearing mice provided similar blood-clearance profiles to the ones observed in blood half-life experiments.
+By 48 h p.i., less than 1 %ID/g remained in circulation (0.98 ± 0.25 vs 0.49 ± 0.06 %ID/g for 89Zr-AI-HDL and 89Zr-PL-HDL, respectively).
 The high accumulation of radioactivity observed in the kidney, especially for 89Zr-AI-HDL, is in agreement with previous animal studies (25,26).
-Kidneys play an important role in apoA-I catabolism, probably via the proximal renal tubules, where apoA-I is taken up and degraded (27). apoA-I is thus filtered through the glomerular basement membranes, followed by proximal tubule uptake, enabling endocytosis of HDL proteins (28).
+Kidneys play an important role in apoA-I catabolism, probably via the proximal renal tubules, where it is taken up and degraded (27).
+ApoA-I is thus filtered through the glomerular basement membranes, followed by proximal tubule uptake, which enables endocytosis of HDL proteins (28).
 In fact, a higher glomerular filtration rate is associated with low HDL and apoA-I levels in humans (29).

-Tumor uptake was high for both formulations, peaking at 16.5 ± 2.8 %ID/g at 24 h after injection for 89 Zr-AI-HDL and 12.0 ± 4.7 %ID/g at 48 h after injection for 89 Zr-PL-HDL.
+Tumor uptake was high for both formulations, peaking at 16.5 ± 2.8 %ID/g at 24 h p.i. for 89Zr-Al-HDL, and 12.0 ± 4.7 %ID/g at 48 h p.i for 89Zr-PL-HDL.
 High accumulation of radioactivity in the bones of mice injected with 89Zr-PL-HDL was observed.
-For 89Zr-AI-HDL, whole-bone uptake remained below 4 %ID/g at all time points, but a progressive increase was observed for 89Zr-PL-HDL, reaching 17 %ID/g at 48 h after injection.
-This radioactivity accumulation in the bone was mainly associated with mineral bone for both probes, as less than 5% and 30% of whole-bone activity was taken up by bone marrow for 89Zr-PL-HDL and 89Zr-AI-HDL, respectively.
-The high accumulation of activity in the mineral component of the bone has been reported for other long-circulating 89Zr-labeled agents (30,31) and seems to be the result of liberation of 89Zr from its chelator (32).
+For 89Zr-Al-HDL, whole bone uptake remained below 4 %ID/g at all time points, but a progressive increase is observed for 89Zr-PL-HDL, reaching 17 %ID/g at 48 h p.i.
+This was mainly associated with mineral bone for both probes, as less than 5 and 30 % of whole bone activity was taken up by bone marrow for 89Zr-PL-HDL and 89Zr-AI-HDL, respectively.
+The high accumulation of activity in the mineral component of the bone has been reported for other longcirculating 89Zr-labeled agents (30,31) and seems to be the result of liberation of 89Zr from its chelator (32).
 These data were largely in agreement with the respective PET imaging signatures.
-Intense signals were observed in the kidneys and liver, as well as tumor, at 24 h after injection (Fig. 4).
-Statistically significant differences were found for blood and tumor PET-derived uptake values between the 2 nanotracers.
+Intense signals were observed in kidneys and liver, as well as tumor, at 24 h p.i (figure 4).
+Statistically significant differences were found for blood and tumor PET-derived uptake values between the two nanotracers.
 For 89Zr-PL-HDL, radioisotope uptake was also observed in the skeleton and joints mirroring ex vivo results.
 Most notably, ex vivo analysis of tumor sections allowed us to evaluate the nanoparticles' spatial and cell type distributions.
-Thus, both 89Zr-PL-HDL and 89Zr-AI-HDL seemed to accumulate in macrophage-rich regions, as evidenced by the colocalization of radioactivity to Iba-1-positive areas (Fig. 5).
+Thus, both 89Zr-PL-HDL and 89Zr-Al-HDL seemed to accumulate in macrophage-rich regions, as evidenced by the co-localization of radioactivity to Iba-1 positive areas (figure 5).